 Rye is often touted as performing well on poor soils and with low pH and fertility, but this is misleading.
 Rye does perform better than wheat, barley, or oats in poorer soil conditions, but performs best on good, well-drained soils and with adequate fertility.

 Nitrogen (N) requirement is 1.2 lbs N per bushel of hybrid rye grain.
 Apply N credits for soybeans, forage and cover crop legumes, and manure as you would for corn before calculating additional N fertility needs.

 Nitrogen uptake occurs both in the fall and the spring.
 The rate of uptake is greatest during tillering (spring and fall) and begins to decline in the spring after stems belong to elongate, although N uptake continues through grain fill.

 Split N applications provide the best management for optimum hybrid rye yields.
 Apply 40 lbs N in the fall, with the remainder applied in the spring.
 Unlike with wheat, apply spring N only while the rye is still vegetative—before stem elongation begins.
 Applying later may miss the timing of maximum uptake and damage the developing stems, which will delay pollination.
 Delaying pollination can lead to a much higher incidence of ergot infection.
 Without crop disturbance at reproductive stages, hybrid rye pollinates in a very uniform timeframe.

 Poorly drained areas or those with heavy soils, where conditions are consistently wet in the spring may limit machinery traffic for spring N applications.
-In these situations, apply all N in the fall.
+In these situations, apply all N fertilizer for winter rye in the fall.

-Minnesotans, check whether or not you are in a fall N restricted zone before applying more than 40 lbs N as fertilizer in the fall.
+Minnesotans, check whether or not you are in a fall N restricted zone before applying more than 40 lbs N as rye grass fertilizer in the fall.

 Best manufactured N sources for fall application include MAP, DAP, ATS (ammonium thiosulfate), UAN, and urea.